mqunell/games-achievements/README.md

 In order to aggregate the data from Steam, I needed to use three different endpoints and format their returned data more consistently.

 **Xbox**, surprisingly, does not have an available API for users' libraries and achievements whatsoever.
-I resorted to writing an on-demand helper script that retrieves information from Steam and some manual data entry to include Xbox games:
+Instead, I pull the metadata from Steam and modify personal fields like total playtime as necessary.
+The process looks like this:

-1. Find the Steam IDs for the Xbox games I wanted to track
+1. Find the Steam ID for an Xbox games I want to pull data for
-2. Find players who owned those games and have public profiles
+2. Find a player who owns that games and has a public profile
-3. Query data similarly to my own profile, but omit user-specific data like completion statuses and times
-4. Generate a JSON file and manually mark achievements as completed to match my Xbox data

-At this point, Steam data is gathered and formatted completely automatically, and Xbox data is collected manually but structured the same way.
-Part of the static generation build process is combining these sources of data into one list.
+3. Make API calls, verify I get all of the metadata back, and then copy/paste it into `server/manualUpsert.ts`
+4. Update personal fields
+5. Run the script

+I used to have more code that assisted with this, but it got to be more trouble than it was worth.
+Adding Xbox games is such a rare occurence nowadays that it's simpler to use a tool like Bruno for making the requests and leave the script to just formatting and upserting.

 #### Animations and Page Transitions